-"Philippine Overseas Employment Administration" refers to an email spam campaign, disguised as mail from Philippine Overseas Employment Administration (POEA).
+"Philippine Overseas Employment Administration" refers to a spam email campaign disguised as mail from the Philippine Overseas Employment Administration (POEA).
 The term "spam campaign" defines a large scale operation, during which thousands of deceptive emails are sent.
-The letters of this spam campaign claim that recipients risk losing their licenses, if they do not fill out and submit the attached documents.
-However, these emails are fake and in no way associated with the genuine POEA.
-The files attached to the scam emails are designed to infect systems with NanoCore RAT (Remote Access Trojan).
+The messages of this spam campaign claim that recipients risk losing their licenses, unless they complete and submit the attached documents.
+In fact, these emails are fake and are in no way associated with the genuine POEA organization.
+The files attached to the scam emails are designed to infect systems with the NanoCore RAT (Remote Access Trojan).

-Philippine Overseas Employment Administration (POEA) is legitimate agency, dealing in opening benefits of the Philippine overseas employment program - and the scam emails are disguised as reminders from this governmental agency.
-The fake letters state that in compliance with the "POEA Advisory NO. 62- 2020 Series on accreditation of agencies" - accredited recruitment agencies must fill out the attached document and submit it to the POEA.
-This is supposedly a mandatory agency revalidation, which has to be carried until the listed date.
+Philippine Overseas Employment Administration (POEA) is a legitimate agency dealing in opening benefits of the Philippine Overseas Employment Program, and the scam emails are disguised as reminders from this governmental agency.
+The fake messages state that, in compliance with the "POEA Advisory NO. 62- 2020 Series on accreditation of agencies", accredited recruitment agencies must complete the attached document and submit it to the POEA.
+This is supposedly a mandatory agency revalidation, which must be carried by the listed date.
 Recipients are warned that all agencies that fail to comply will be suspended and have their licenses revoked.
-To further the impression of urgency and severity of this false warning, the emails have a file titled "POEA LIST OF DELISTED AGENCIES IN 2020.uue" attached to them.
-Upon opening the other attachment (which is allegedly the document recipients must fill out and send), it initiates the infection process (download/installation) of NanoCore.
+To further the impression of urgency and severity of this false warning, the emails have a file entitled "POEA LIST OF DELISTED AGENCIES IN 2020.uue" attached to them.
+Upon opening the other attachment (which is allegedly the document recipients must complete and send), the infection process starts (download/installation) of NanoCore.
 This piece of malicious software is classified as a Remote Access Trojan (RAT).
 This type of malware enables remote access and control over an infected machine.
-RATs can have a broad range of functionalities, which can be used to manipulate a compromised device in various ways and that can lead to especially severe issues.
-To summarize, trusting the fake "Philippine Overseas Employment Administration" emails can result in system infections, device and/or data damage, financial losses, serious privacy issues and identity theft.
-If it is suspected/known that NanoCore RAT (or other malware) has already infected the system - an anti-virus must be used to eliminate it immediately.
+RATs have a broad range of functionalities, which can be used to manipulate a compromised device in various ways.
+This can lead to especially serious issues.
+To summarize, trusting the fake "Philippine Overseas Employment Administration" emails can result in system infections, device and/or data damage, financial loss, serious privacy issues and identity theft.
+If it is suspected/known that NanoCore RAT (or other malware) has already infected the system, use anti-virus software to eliminate it immediately.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|